updated regularly

-If anything starts to go wrong, it will probably get nipped in the bud,
+If anything starts to go wrong, it'll prob-ly be nipped in the bud,

-To nurture the entwined roots of our love.
+To feed the entwined roots of our love.

 As already used by millions in business: The 12 principles of agile were created by a group of software engineers frustrated at the awful, so called "waterfall" method of trying to deliver software solutions.